rodrigoeggea/chipcaco-java/README.md

     java -jar chipcaco.jar <source file>

 where `<src>` is the source file produced by the camera.
-The output file has same name but with .h264 extension.
+The output file has same name but with MP4 extension.
+It will try to extract audio file with the same name but with WAV externsion (experimental).

-**Note**: The produced file must likely be additionally processed by `ffmpeg` or similar applications before it can be played.
-Example:

-Only copy H264 frames and fix FPS (can be played only in VLC)

-    ffmpeg -framerate 25 -i intermediate.h264 -c copy video.h264

-Converting to MP4 and fix FPS (can be player in any Video Player or Browser)

-    ffmpeg -framerate 25 -i intermediate.264 video.mp4